New Connections and the Certification Process

 Every customer should receive a copy of an Electrical Completion Certificate whenever electrical work is completed.
 Make sure you keep your copy of the certificate.
 This requirement helps to ensure your safety.

 Typical situations where a completion certificate is required are:

 - Building an extension to an existing dwelling or premises

 - Altering the internal electrical wiring in any existing dwelling or premises

 - Reconnecting a dwelling or premises that has been disconnected for more than six months

 - Connecting electric fences and other installations.

-CER is the independent body responsible for overseeing the liberalisation of Ireland's energy sector.
-The CER is the regulator for the electricity industry in Ireland.
+CRU is the independent body responsible for overseeing the liberalisation of Ireland's energy sector.
+The CRU is the regulator for the electricity industry in Ireland.